Rome.us

 Octavian started to consider Antony inappropriate leader in political, private and military spheres

-The adopted son of Caesar made the priestesses of the temple of Vesta surrender the will of Antony, which he read in the Senate.
-Consequently, the will passed Roman territories to the sons of Antony and included instructions for a grand mausoleum to be constructed in Alexandria for Antony and his love Cleopatra.
+Caesar’s adopted son made the priestesses of the temple of Vesta surrender the will of Antony, which he read in the Senate.
+Consequently, the will passed Roman territories to the sons of Antony and included instructions for a grand mausoleum to be constructed in Alexandria for Antony and his love, Cleopatra.

 These events led Octavian to the absolute leadership over Rome